thoughtspot/thoughtspot.github.io/_admin/scriptability/app-templates.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+{% include note.html content="The SpotApps feature is in <strong>beta</strong> for 6.2.
+Talk to your ThoughtSpot contact if you are interested in SpotApps." %}

 SpotApps let you examine your existing Salesforce, accounts receivable, and procurement data, using pre-built applications.